Vietnam.vn - Nền tảng quảng bá Việt Nam

 hoa-thach-6.jpg

 Dr. Richard Fariña, a paleontologist at the University of the Republic of Uruguay and lead author of the study, said that examination of the heel bone revealed organic fibers embedded in the indentation, suggesting the presence of plant material.
-The team speculated that the weapon that wounded the giant ground sloth may have been a spear made of wood.
+The team speculated that the weapon that injured the giant ground sloth may have been a spear made of wood.
 Photo: reddit.

 hoa-thach-7.jpg

-Prior to this discovery, experts believed the earliest human presence was around 23,000 years ago based on footprints found in White Sands National Park in New Mexico.
+Before this discovery, experts believed the earliest human presence was around 23,000 years ago based on footprints found in White Sands National Park in New Mexico.
 Photo: mullerornis.medium.com.

 hoa-thach-8.jpg

-However, new evidence found in Uruguay pushes this date back by nearly 10,000 years, suggesting that humans were hunting large animals in South America long before the Last Ice Age (around 26,500 to 19,000 years ago).
+However, new evidence found in Uruguay pushes this back by nearly 10,000 years, suggesting humans were hunting large animals in South America long before the Last Ice Age (around 26,500 to 19,000 years ago).
 Photo: AuntSpray | Shutterstock.

 hoa-thach-9.jpg